Petworth House: Visitor facilities

 Since being opened to the public, the house has attracted a significant number of visitors each year to see the art collections, explore the parkland and pleasure grounds.
 As such, the National Trust opened and run a number of facilities for visitors at the site.

 The trust run two car parks for visitors, a main car park ideally placed for the house and pleasure gardens and a more northern car park for the wider deer park.
 With the exception of a visitor reception near to the main car park and a food and beverage kiosk in the old fire station, the visitor amenities are all located within the old service block for the house.
 This service wing contains the site shop, a second-hand bookshop, a cafe in the old Audit Room (which opened originally as a sculpture gallery before being used as a hall for large gatherings of the estate staff and servants), toilets and a seasonal art gallery.
 The service wing also contains a few of the historic kitchen rooms preserved for the public to view.

 In addition to publishing a general visitor guidebook, the trust also publishes an in-depth guide to the different art pieces within the house and detailing in more detail the family history associated with the collection.
 They also have a virtual guide for visitors in addition to the volunteer room stewards present around the house.
 They also announced in 2021 the opening of a second shop within the house selling books related to the art works in the house and art supplies.

 Filming location

 Petworth House has been used extensively as a location for film and TV productions.
-Included in the credits are Barry Lyndon (1975), Silver Bears (1977), Elizabeth: The Golden Age (2007), Maleficent (2014), Mr Turner (2014), Rebecca (2020), Bridgerton (2022).
-A major production filmed at Petworth in March 2022.
+Included in the credits are Barry Lyndon (1975), Silver Bears (1977), Elizabeth: The Golden Age (2007), Maleficent (2014), Mr Turner (2014), Rebecca (2020), and Bridgerton (2022).
+Napoleon, starring Joaquin Phoenix and Vanessa Kirby filmed at Petworth in March 2022.